-If CPS does decide to remove your child from your home due to safety concerns it will likely be done before the investigation has concluded.
+If CPS does decide to remove your child from your home due to safety concerns, it will likely be done before the investigation has concluded.
 A Suit Affecting the Parent-Child Relationship (SAPCR) will be filed in the county where you and your child reside in order so that an emergency order that allows your child to be removed from your home.
-The order would come out of a hearing that CPS’ attorney would have with a juvenile court judge.
-The attorney would present whatever evidence it has to the judge in order to justify the removal and continued custody with CPS.
+The order would come out of a hearing that CPS’s attorney would have with a juvenile court judge.
+The attorney would present whatever evidence it has to the judge to justify the removal and continued custody with CPS.
 All of this must occur within one working day of your child being removed from your home.

-An adversarial hearing allows you to fight back after your child is removed from your home
+An adversarial hearing allows you to fight back after your child is removed from your home.

 Within fourteen days of your child being removed from your home and placed into the temporary care of CPS, the law requires that a hearing be held where the burden is on the state to allow for themselves to continue to operate as a temporary managing conservator of your child.
-You and CPS would present evidence to the judge as to why your child should either remain in CPS custody or go home to you.
+You and CPS would present evidence to the judge why your child should either remain in CPS custody or go home to you.

-Avoid a hearing by working with CPS
+Avoid a hearing by working with CPS.

 Keep in mind that while a CPS case may seem daunting, it does not actually have to be that way.
-Enlisting the support, advice and care of an experienced family law attorney can help you and your family avoid unnecessary difficulties that sometimes come with CPS cases.
+Enlisting the support, advice, and care of an experienced family law attorney can help you and your family avoid unnecessary difficulties that sometimes come with CPS cases.

 Questions about CPS cases and family law in Texas?
 Contact the Law Office of Bryan Fagan

-The attorneys with theLaw Office of Bryan Fagan, PLLC would like to thank you for taking the time to read today’s blog post.
-If you have any additional questions about CPS cases or other issues that are affecting your life in the area of family law please do not hesitate to contact us today.
+The attorneys with the law Office of Bryan Fagan, PLLC would like to thank you for taking the time to read today’s blog post.
+If you have any additional questions about CPS cases or other issues affecting your life in the area of family law, please do not hesitate to contact us today.
 We offer free of charge consultations six days a week with a licensed family law attorney.